When to Hire a Professional Graphic or Web Designer & What to Expect

 It's Time to Engage A Professional Graphic or Web Designer If:

 You've been in business for a few years, but you're still using the assets you created when you started.
-Your company has evolved and your capabilities have expanded, but your website and marketing materials still reflect who you were three years ago—not who you are now.
+Your company has evolved, and your capabilities have expanded, but your website and marketing materials still reflect who you were three years ago—not who you are now.

 You're positioning yourself as a premium option, but your design looks low-budget.
 There's a disconnect between the quality you deliver and the quality your visuals communicate, and it's costing you credibility with the clients you want to attract.